16- LIFE IN GOD'S KINGDOM-Fruit-Part 1

 Fear, more than anything keeps us from using all the potential that God has put within us.
 In this study we'll look at how we are meant to function so that we can fulfill what we were made for.

 1. Every person God created was made to fulfill a purpose in His kingdom.
 He made each of us unique.
 He packaged in us gifts that are for the good of the whole world.

 Genesis 1:26-30 / Genesis 9:2 / Psalm 8:6 / Hebrews 2:8

-We have read these verses before, but they are a reminder that God has given man the earth to rule or have dominion over.
+I know we have read these verses before but they are a reminder that God has given man the earth to rule or have dominion over.
 Every one of us is a king or queen in our own right.
 We have a portion of this planet to take charge of and when we do that systems are developed, buildings are built, a family of children get raised, inventions come forth that make life better , as well as improvements of all kinds.
 If we don't use the potential in us to develop our part of the world then we literally rob the next generation.

 2. God sees things in us that nobody else can see because He wrote the script for our lives long before we were even born.

 Psalm 139:16-17 / Jeremiah 29:11